axiros/pytest2md/README.md

         The functions are evaluated and documented in the order they show up within the textblocks.

-        > Please keep the tripple apostrophes - we split the text blocks,  searching for  those.
+        > Please keep tripple apostrophes - we split the text blocks, searching for those.

+        State is kept within the outer pytest function, like normally in python.
+        I.e. if you require new state, then start a new pytest function.

+        Stdout is redirected to an output collector function, i.e. if you print this does result in an "Output" block.
+If the printout starts with "MARKDOWN:" then we won't wrap that output into fenced code blocks but display as is.

+        > If the string 'breakpoint' occurs in a function body, we won't redirect standardout for displaying output.

         # Tools